nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 data warehouse was a traditional way of running thigns in the past, it is useful especially for running large ETL jobs that output structured data. it is not as flexible for things like general purpose analytics with unstructured data, data exploration at scale that kind of thing. the data lake kind of has become a different architecture that allows data to be completely unstructured and is more flexible for doing work with data that doesn't require a structured output, but it lacks the governance and structure and controls and explicit schema of a data warehose. the data lakehose marries these two concepts with a metadata and governance layer that abstracts between all of the compute and the interactions so ML and analysis work from a customer lives alongside etl jobs and batch processign work and they both go through the same data quality checks but they can be flexible to support less structure in the data during and after processing.

+data lakehouse combines the good governance and performance of a data warehouse with the openness, flexibility and machine learning support of a data lake.

 ## Identify the improvement in data quality in the data lakehouse over the data lake

 **Your answer:**
-the improvement would be the metadata and access layer. `note to self look this up and be able to articulate it better, you still haven't grokked it`
+the improvement would be the metadata and access layer. `note to self look this up and be able to articulate it better, you still haven't grokked it` but maybe this is enough, data governance.

 ## Compare and contrast silver and gold tables, which workloads will use a bronze table as a source, which workloads will use a gold table as a source